ed-ij/419_LVAV/README.md

 What things you need to install the software and how to install them

 1) Get a text editor, we recommend using [Atom](https://atom.io/) for a nice code editing experience from
 2) Install a Git revision control system, we like [GitHub Desktop](https://desktop.github.com/) for it's full GitHub compatibility and ease of use
 3) A modern browser for testing (Chrome 72 recommended, go to chrome://settings/help on chrome to find out the version you are using)
+4) Your own Firebase project, these can be setup at ...
-4) Some features have to be tested remotely as for security reasons they cannot be tested locally, if think you may need to do this check out the "Setup for Testing Server Functionality" section
+5) Some features have to be tested remotely as for security reasons they cannot be tested locally, if think you may need to do this check out the "Setup for Testing Server Functionality" section

 ### Installing